nearform/mira/docs/naming/README.md

 * At build-time, you want to look up a `Construct` object by a friendly name for use in constructing other `Construct`'s

 Mira does this for you by containing a directory of resources at build-time on `MiraNames.resourcesByType`.
-If you had some SQS queue with the following name:
+If you had an SQS queue with the following name:

 `dev-somePrefix-someApp-someStackName-sqs-myQueue`